 - If the payment is larger than the allowable federal rate, they will be subject to taxation.
 If employees don't submit an accurate expense report, per diem payments will also be subject to tax.

-- If the employer gives per diem to its employees without requesting an expense report, those rates will also be taxed.
+- If an employer provides per diem to employees without requesting an expense report, those rates will also be taxed.
 This money will be considered wages and will be subject to the standard income tax withholding and payroll taxes.

-- When you report per diem to the IRS, it will be included in the standard W-2 form.
+- When an employee reports per diem to the IRS, it will be included in the standard W-2 form.
 For instances where the per diem rate is over the allowable federal rate, only the excess amount will be taxed as wages.

 - It's imperative to create a thorough, standardized expense report for all employees who travel on business.
 Make sure that all receipts are saved and submitted along with each report.
 Emphasize to your employees that to avoid their per diem being taxed, they must submit these expense reports each day or week.